education.vic.gov.au

 Timing of payments to schools

-Government schools are provided with targeted funding for every eligible VET certificate enrolment provided they have entered the certificates, units and hours for each VET enrolment on VASS no later than annual VET funding deadline.
-Payments are made in the quarterly cash grant through the Student Resource Package (SRP), as per the schedule details below.
+Government schools are provided with targeted funding for every eligible VET certificate enrolment provided they have entered the certificates, units and hours for each VET enrolment on VASS no later than annual VET enrolment deadline (between 29 April 2025 and 1 May 2025 – to be confirmed).
+Payments are made through quarterly cash payments of the Student Resource Package (SRP), as per the schedule details below.

 Professional development for newly appointed VASS users